angarsky/diveintopython/learn/variables/array.md

 > Note: The `pop() method is available only for lists and not for NumPy arrays.

-## How To Split an Array into Chunks
+## How to Split an Array into Chunks

 To split an array into chunks in Python, you can use various methods depending on the type of array or data structure you are working with.
 Here are a few approaches: